Schrubitteflau/compression-suite/README.md

 ## Complete workflow for a presentation video

+This is ideal for large presentation videos with only a few dozen unique slides but bloated file sizes from constant-framerate recording or inefficient video containers.
+For long-term storage/archival, you can use either a lightweight reconstructed video file (in VFR mode) or the folder containing the extracted frames, timeline, and audio.

 ```bash
 # Extract the unique frames to a folder
 uv run compression_suite extract-unique-frames mypresentation.mp4 ./mypresentation-lightweight --output-format multiframe-webp